Notice: Open 7 days a week.

 Your pet will receive pain relief prior to and post surgically and will be monitored for pain during the recovery process.
 If more pain relief is necessary it will be administered.
 We take pain management and the comfort of your pet very seriously.
 Prior to an anesthetic procedure, your veterinarian may recommend pre-surgical blood screening and other diagnostic measures to ensure anesthetic safety is maximized.

 In many procedures, the laser can replace the scalpel and provide a better alternative to traditional surgery.
-We are pleased to offer laser surgery as an exciting new option for safe, comfortable treatment.
+We are pleased to offer this unique and safe advancement in many of our surgical treatments.

 Laser surgery seals nerve endings as it moves through tissue.
 Your pet feels less pain post-operatively.
 The laser also seals small blood vessels during surgery, which allows your doctor to perform surgeries with extraordinary precision and may reduce surgical and anesthetic time.
 Laser energy does not crush, tear or bruise, because only a beam of intense light contacts the tissue.
 The laser sterilizes as it removes diseased tissue, killing bacteria that may cause infection.